Dcroix/Dcroix/README.md

 * Evaluation of Data Quality Improvements

 ## 🏹 Side Quests
-* Development and Maintainance for [Qdesc](https://pypi.org/project/qdesc/) — a python library that simplifies descriptive analysis, making it easier for data scientists and analysts to quickly summarize data, calculate key statistics, and gain insights effortlessly.
+* Development and Maintainance of [Qdesc](https://pypi.org/project/qdesc/) — a python library that simplifies descriptive analysis, making it easier for data scientists and analysts to quickly summarize data, calculate key statistics, and gain insights effortlessly.
 * Development and Maintenance of [RSamplingz](https://pghilado.shinyapps.io/rsamplingz/) — an online sample size calculator powered by R.
 * Crafting a medieval fantasy JRPG in Unity — where heroes rise, kingdoms fall, and choices shape the fate of the realm.